Mowers for Sale

 Due to the poor performance of modern pushmowers, we have a huge demand for our proper pushmowers, examples of British engineering at its best from a time when the vast majority of people used pushmowers, demanded performance and recognised quality when they saw it..
 A classic example of this is the Ransomes Ajax, a mower that was in production for nearly 40 years and Ransomes, along with Webb, JP and Qualcast, cut the majority of the nation's lawns for many decades.

-As a result of this demand, at present we have no pushmowers immediately available but, if you would like to be put on our waiting list, please contact us.
-The mowers illustrated below are representative of what we usually supply, they are priced in the range £150 - £225, depending on the particular mower... they are well worth waiting for.
+As a result of this demand, we have no pushmowers available at the moment.
+The mowers illustrated below are representative of what we usually supply, they are priced in the range £150 - £225, depending on the particular mower... they are well worth waiting for - watch this space!

 The Ajax was one of the most popular hand mowers ever made and was manufactured by Ransomes, Sims and Jeffries of Ipswich, the first producers of push mowers in the 1830s; it was introduced in 1933 and remained in production until 1972.
 During this time the Ajax was produced in five different versions, each being a small progression on its predecessor, and over 250,000 were sold.
 The Mark I and Mark II Ajax was produced during the 1930s.
 The remaining three marks were produced in the period after the Second World War.
 A distinctive feature of the Ajax is that it has cast aluminium alloy sides giving it easy manoeuvrability.
 The one in the picture is a Mk.5 and dates from the 1960s.